-You do not have to rely on a sale from your original art to generate income anymore.
+You do not have to rely on selling your original art to generate income.

 Wikipedia defines wearable art as:

-Wearable art, also known as Artwear or “art to wear”, refers individually designed pieces of (usually) handmade clothing or jewelry created as fine or expressive art.
+Wearable art, also known as Artwear or “art to wear,” refers to individually designed pieces of (usually) handmade clothing or jewelry created as expressive art.

-Wearable art is one way many artists generate extra income from their art.
+Wearable art is one way many artists generate extra income from their original artwork.

-In the past artists would have to print their own products or have them printed by a printing service.
+In the past, artists would have to print their products or have them printed by a printing service.

-Today, artists can sell prints of their artwork on merchandise with no upfront cost using POD services.
+Today, artists can sell their artwork prints on clothes with no upfront cost using a POD service.

-A POD site (Print on Demand site) is a process whereby individual copies of text or artwork are printed to order, typically using digital technology.
+A POD site (Print on Demand site) is whereby individual copies of text or artwork are printed to order, typically using digital technology.

 Artists can also benefit from this evolution and generate extra income from their art with no risk or extra work besides uploading a digital image of their work.

-You have the opportunity to some extra money as long as you are good at promoting your products online
+As an artist, you have the opportunity to generate extra money from your original artwork as long as you are good at promoting your products online.

-If you are interested in generating extra income from your art, you might want to consider working with a POD service.
+If you are interested in generating extra income from your art, you might consider working with a POD service.

 Popular POD Sites